 A new WRC Resolution containing the provisions to operate radiocommunications for sub-orbital vehicles.

-There are [3] alternative approaches to this Method.
+There are 3 alternative approaches to this Method.

 Method C

-Modification of RR Article 4.
+A Modification of RR Article 4.

 [Method D

 No Change to RR Article 4.]

 [Some other Administrations propose not to change RR Article 4 due to the fact that: a) the understanding of this agenda item is not to change any Article of the RR, and b) that such modification is complying with the objectives and purposes of Article 4 of the RR since there is no similar course of action in that Article in this regard.]